The Weinstein Company: Financial restructuring

-In April 2015, the Weinstein Company was closing in on a deal to sell its television division to British network ITV for $950 million but the deal was grounded in May.
+In April 2015, the Weinstein Company was closing in on a deal to sell its television division to British network ITV for $950 million, but the deal was grounded in May.
 That same year, the company announced that around 40–50 layoffs would occur due to the box office failure of the comedy-drama Burnt among other factors.
-Shortly after, TWC announced they would no longer release the normal 18 films per year; instead, the company would release 8–10 films per year, and would make fewer acquisitions at film festivals.
+Shortly after, TWC announced they would no longer release the normal 18 films per year; instead, the company would release 8–10 films per year and would make fewer acquisitions at film festivals.

 On July 31, 2015, TWC COO and president David Glasser briefly left the company amid a string of company exits, but then in September, he rejoined the company and planned to stay as its COO and president until 2018.
 Harvey Weinstein also openly expressed interest in reacquiring Miramax and merging the film and television libraries of both companies when the latter went up for sale in July.
-On February 23, 2016, TWC decided to put its film library of 520 titles as well as a majority stake in its television division up for sale, and later signed investment banks Moelis & Company and Thomas Dey’s ACF Investment Bank to handle the television sale (which was resumed nine months after the failed talks with ITV) by looking for strategic investors.
+On February 23, 2016, TWC decided to put its film library of 520 titles as well as a majority stake in its television division up for sale, and later signed investment banks Moelis & Company and Thomas Dey's ACF Investment Bank to handle the television sale (which was resumed nine months after the failed talks with ITV) by looking for strategic investors.
 Meanwhile, in March, Miramax had been acquired by BeIN Media Group, but in a later July interview, however, Weinstein said that he was still interested in merging TWC with Miramax and combining the two companies' libraries in order to build a larger film library, even after the BeIN acquisition.
 On June 21, 2016, James L. Dolan exited TWC's board of directors and was replaced by hedge fund billionaire and Milwaukee Bucks co-owner Marc Lasry.
 Later, on August 1, Opus Bank's media and entertainment banking division funded a $400 million credit facility into TWC.

 On August 18, 2017, TWC launched Mizchief, a film label dedicated to producing animated films.
 When Harvey Weinstein, co-founder of TWC, was explaining the origin of the name of Mizchief, he said that it was based on how one of his kids pronounced the word, "Mischief".
-The only film to be released under the label was the French-Canadian computer-animated film Leap!, released on August 25, 2017.
+The only film to be released under the label was the French-Canadian animated film Leap!, released on August 25, 2017.